 There is a plan to automatize Estonian national order for payment procedure, which is adjudicated only in one specific department of one specific courthouse.
 Today the proceeding is carried out by court officials and existing system enables to monitor deadlines and standings, generating all documents, sending out of all documents.
 The system has partly manual controls (debtor’s addresses and other contacts).
 Signing for automatically generated documents is not needed, there are no files on paper and commutation with creditors is held electronically.
 Around 50% from all civil cases are proceeded in payment order department.
 Order for payment procedure is a simple procedure with few defined procedural steps and we see that it could be autonomous or automatized in the future.
 You can see more about order for payment procedure from chapter 49 of Code of Civil Procedure, available in English.

 Ministry of Justice is also interested of AI projects and will look opportunities where AI could be useful and does not exclude the possibility to use the AI solutions in the future to assist judges and court officials.
-At the moment we have a transcription project were machine learning is used.
-Other ongoing court’s ICT projects does not involve AI (at least not today).
+At the moment we have two ongoing software deveolpment projects where machine learning is used: transcription project for the court hearings and anonymization of the court decision.